 There is HELP for low-income customers who are struggling to pay their electricity bills:

-- Applicants apply for these programs through the following agencies.
-Applicants must provide detailed documentation and applications are filled out online at the agency.
-Please call ahead to book an appointment.
-If a Social Assistance Agency notifies NPEI that they are attempting to assist the customer, disconnection action will be suspended for a period of 21 days after receiving this notification.
+Applicants must apply for these programs through the Niagara Region website and must provide detailed documentation.
+If the Niagara Region notifies NPEI that they are attempting to assist a customer, disconnection action will be suspended for a period of 21 days after receiving this notification.

 THE ONTARIO ELECTRICITY SUPPORT PROGRAM (OESP)